Sine and Cosine

 Theta

-It just denotes that the x and y variables are related to the angle θ in the unit circle.
-As the angle changes, the values of x and y co-ordinates which is nothing but the output of the cosine and sine functions also change.
+It just shows that x and y relate to the angle θ in the unit circle.
+As the angle changes, x and y change too.
+And x and y are the outputs of cosine and sine.

 Time

-In the context of oscillations, time is often used as the input variable for sine and cosine functions.
-As time progresses, the angle θ changes, which in turn changes the values of the sine and cosine functions.
+For oscillations, time is often the input.
+As time moves on, the angle θ changes.
+That in turn changes the sine and cosine values.

-Even though the x-axis shows the co-ordinates of the moving point, in real life cases, it refers to time.
+The x-axis shows the co-ordinates of the moving point.
+In real life, though, it stands for time.

 Frequency

-Frequency refers to how fast the event completes one full cycle.
-In case of the object circulating the unit circle, the frequency is determined by how quickly the angle θ changes with respect to time.
+Frequency is how fast the event finishes one full cycle.
+For an object going around the unit circle, it depends on how fast the angle θ changes with time.

 - visualization[https://setosa.io/ev/sine-and-cosine/]